Talking With Our Fingers: Our New Digital Language and its Impact on the MR Industry

 By Heidi Abramyk, itracks Marketing & Design Specialist

 While online focus group methodologies are not new, many market researchers have yet to use them in favor of in-person, traditional focus groups.
-The Fall 2014 GRIT Report states that 70% of respondents indicated they used traditional focus groups in the first half of 2014.
+The Fall 2014 GRIT Report states that 70% of respondents indicated they used traditional focus groups in the first half of 2014 .
 A common response from researchers is that they prefer in-person methods to online methods as in-person methods are more personable and allow for more expressivity in terms of facial reactions, body language and tone of voice.
 And how could it not?
-A person is physically in the conversation as it happens with the respondents who are in the room with him/her.
+A person is physically in the conversation as it happens with the respondents who are in the room with them.
 This answer that researchers provide in regard to their preference for traditional focus groups makes sense.
 As humans we are physical and emotional beings who like to be seen and heard by other humans.
 Face-to-face communication has been around much longer than virtual methods and we are familiar with this method.
 But what about online methodologies?
 Is there perhaps a fear of stepping outside of our comfort zones and experiencing new techniques?
 Can these new methodologies offer some intrinsic benefits that in-person groups cannot?
 We all know that online focus groups can save on travel time for moderators, are more cost effective to organize and run, and allow access to respondents that are hard to reach or geographically dispersed.
 However, let us take a closer look at the form of communication in which these online methods facilitate.

 Why Do We Stick To What We Know?